Has anyone ever asked you to read books to change your life? I would go as far as to say reading is one of the synonyms of personal growth.

 - Creative Rituals to Dream and Create Consistently

 - Break the Routine, Sometimes

 - 12 Principles to Achieve Goals That Has Never Failed Me

 11. The Art of Learning by Josh Waitzkin

 “What I have realized is that what I am best at is not Tai Chi, and it is not chess — what I am best at is the art of learning.
 This book is the story of my method.”

-Josh Waitzkin, a chess prodigy and an international Tai Chi champion, shows through this autobiographical book that the process is more important than the result, emphasizes that success is an inevitable byproduct of learning, and gives practical insights into the art of learning any skill (linked are my articles inspired by his ideas).
+Josh Waitzkin, a chess prodigy and an international Tai Chi champion, shows through this autobiographical book that process leads to result and we should focus on the method rather than hurrying toward the destination.
+He sketches his journey to the championship to show that success is an inevitable byproduct of learning and gives practical insights into the art of learning any skill (linked are my articles inspired by his ideas).

 “The fact of the matter is that there will be nothing learned from any challenge in which we don’t try our hardest.
 Growth comes at the point of resistance.
 We learn by pushing ourselves and finding what really lies at the outer reaches of our abilities.”